thugtech97/neembly-products-crud/README.md

 # Thugtech Products

-This template should help get you started developing with Vue 3 in Vite.
+This template serves as a guide for application setup.

 ## Recommended IDE Setup